Summer Camps Policies and Procedures

 Volunteers

-SAIT Youth Programs strives to be an inclusive environment for all participants.
-If a participant requires any accommodations or special considerations to ensure their full participation or if you have any questions or concerns about their medical or behavioural needs please contact us.
+If a participant requires any accommodations or special considerations to ensure their full participation or if you have any questions or concerns about their medical or behavioural needs, please contact us.

-Though SAIT Youth Programs encourages all participants to refrain from bringing nut products to our programs, SAIT is an open campus and therefore, cannot guarantee there will be no exposure to nut products while attending a youth program.
-Those participants with peanut or other allergies (for example, dairy) are strongly encouraged to bring their own lunch to program.
+Though SAIT Summer Camps encourages all participants to refrain from bringing nut products to our programs, SAIT is an open campus and, therefore, cannot guarantee there will be no exposure to nut products while attending a youth program.

 Contact us